-Members of the community gather for a public open house to discuss park improvements and priorities on October 5, 2021 at the Community Gym.
-Photo By: Caitlin Hepworth
+Members of the community gather for a public open house to discuss park improvements and priorities.

 A major component of PROS planning is identifying the community's vision for how Black Diamond's parks and facilities should operate, look, and feel.
 The City has undertaken a public participation strategy to encourage feedback from users of all backgrounds.
 The outreach strategy was broken up into three phases: surveying, public meetings, and online engagement.
 A variety of public outreach methods were employed to provide the community serveral opportunities to participate in the planning process.